topkecleon/telegram-bot-bash/doc/7_develop.md

 }
 ```

-An SEND event is executed when a Message is send tomtelegram.
+An SEND event is executed when a Message is send to telegram.

 * BASHBOT_EVENT_SEND	is exceuted if data is send or uploaded to Telegram server